+Resistance Factors.
 Resistance factor is defined as brine mobility ( $\lambda$ or $k/\mu$ ) divided by polymer mobility in porous media.
-Early researchers (Pye 1964, Smith 1970, Jennings et al. 1971, Hirasaki and Pope 1974) recognized that high molecular weight HPAM sometimes reduced the mobility of aqueous solutions during laboratory experiments in porous media by a greater factor than can be rationalized based on the viscosity ( $\mu$ ) of the solution.
-The incremental reduction in mobility was attributed to reduction in permeability (k), caused by adsorption or mechanical entrapment of the high molecular weight polymers-especially from the largest polymers in the molecular weight distribution for a given polymer.
-This effect was touted to be of great benefit (Pye 1964, Jennings et al. 1971) for polymer flooding because the polymer appeared to provide significantly more apparent viscosity (i.e., resistance factor) in porous media than expected from normal viscosity measurements.
-This effect was normally achieved using short cores and gently handled HPAM solutions.
-Unfortunately, these benefits were often not achievable in field applications because normal field handling and flow through an injection sand face at high velocities mechanically degraded the large molecules that were responsible for the permeability reduction (Seright et al. 1981, Seright 1983, Seright et al. 2011).
+Early researchers (Pye 1964; Smith 1970; Jennings et al. 1971; Hirasaki and Pope 1974) recognized that high- $M{w}$ HPAM sometimes reduced the mobility of aqueous solutions during laboratory experiments in porous media by a greater factor than can be rationalized by use of the viscosity $(\mu)$ of the solution.
+The incremental reduction in mobility was attributed to reduction in permeability (k), caused by adsorption or mechanical entrapment of the high- $M_w$ polymers, especially from the largest polymers in the $M_w$ distribution for a given polymer.
+This effect was touted to be of great benefit (Pye 1964; Jennings et al. 1971) for polymer flooding because the polymer appeared to provide significantly more apparent viscosity (i.e., resistance factor) in porous media than expected from normal viscosity measurements.
+This effect was normally achieved by use of short cores and gently handled HPAM solutions.
+Unfortunately, these benefits were often not achievable in field applications because normal field handling and flow through an injection sandface at high velocities mechanically degraded the large molecules that were responsible for the permeability reduction (Seright et al. 1981; Seright 1983; Seright et al. 2011).
 Also, the largest molecules were preferentially retained (i.e., by mechanical entrapment in pores) and stripped from the polymer solution before penetrating deep into the formation (Seright et al. 2011).
 Consequently, in rock with moderate to high permeability (>200 md), one cannot expect low-velocity resistance factors of conventional polymers (i.e., HPAM or xanthan) to be substantially greater than (i.e., >2 times) the value expected from viscosity measurements (Seright et al. 2011).
-A conservative approach to polymer flood design would assume that low-velocity resistance factor factors track low-shear-rate viscosities.
+A conservative approach to polymer-flood design would assume that low-velocity resistance factors track low-shear-rate viscosities.